roshii/brane/docs/WHITEPAPER.md

 ### 5.2 Distributed Computing ###

-Calculating indicators and optimizing portfolio might end up being resource intensive and we could imagine some investors willing to deep test their strategy using res sources from other nodes to speed up optimization.
+Calculating indicators and optimizing portfolio might end up being resource intensive and we could imagine some investors willing to use resources from other nodes to speed up computation, optimization.
 This will require some sort of proof of work system in which result would be provided to requester only.
 And instead of being competitive, result would be delivered by a collaborative distributed computation network.
 This could allow investors to develop and test trading strategy using deep learning algorithm while allowing others to rent their spare computing capabilities.
-Other setup, could give birth to collaborative funds in which investors having same profile and objective would mutualize resources with each others.
+Other setup, combined with the distributed strategy market could give birth to collaborative funds in which investors having similar profile and objectives would mutualize resources.

 ### 5.3 Dedicated Hardware ###

 A dedicated hardware running Brane along with 100% free software will be developed in the longer term to facilitate deployment.
 This will allow investor to simply plug it, go through configuration and have their personal crypto fund running within the hour.

+## 6 Additional Resources ##

+Please refer to [GitHub project page](#https://github.com/roshii/brane/)

-### 5.3 A Note About Decentralized Exchange ###
+### 6.1 A Note About Decentralized Exchange ###

 Last and not least, Brane is originally thought to be used with decentralized exchange which will hopefully be develop and slowly replace classic exchange.
 As soon as this becomes a reality, Brane will make the most sense by allowing investor to remain in total control of their funds, providing a range of functionalities, expendables by means of modules.

-## 6 Additional Resources ##

-Please refer to [GitHub project page](#https://github.com/roshii/brane/)